faster-cpython/benchmarking-public/results/bm-20240923-3.14.0a0-b0f5f3a/bm-20240923-darwin-arm64-mdboom-remove_redundant_typ-3.14.0a0-b0f5f3a-vs-base.md

 # HPT report

-- Reliability score: 99.95% likely to be slow
+- Reliability score: 99.98% likely to be slow
 - 90% likely to have a slowdown of 1.00x
 - 95% likely to have a slowdown of 1.00x
 - 99% likely to have a slowdown of 1.00x

 # Memory
-- memory change: unknown
+- memory change: 1.00x